rkchellah/rkchellah/README.md

 # Hey, I'm Chella 👋

 I'm a data analyst.
 I turn messy, confusing datasets into clear stories that help businesses make better decisions.
-During my free time, I build things, join hackathons and document everything, because if I can't explain it simply, I don't understand it well enough yet.
+During my free time, I build, join hackathons and document everything, because if I can't explain it simply, I don't understand it well enough yet.

 I work in data.
 I also build outside of it.
 Sometimes both at once.